“How Close are You to Achieving Wellness?”

 I maintain a healthy body weight

-I consistently get 7-9 hours of sleep per night
+I consistently get 7-9 hours of sleep

 I avoid skipping meals